PyconUK/2022.pyconuk.org/src/index.md

 layout: default
 ---

-## PyCon UK will be returning to Cardiff City Hall from Saturday 10th to Wednesday 14th October 2020.
+## PyCon UK will be returning to Cardiff City Hall from Friday 16th to Sunday 18th September 2022.

 More details coming soon!